Hemodynamic Surveillance

 Aranga Biodynamics Ltd • 9 Patents Pending

-We measure the effort of the heart, not just the output.
-Our technology reveals how hard the cardiovascular system is working to maintain stability.
+Analyzes cardiovascular effort, not just output.
+Our physics-informed models reveal how hard the system is working to maintain stability.

 Early Warning